-- (b) may be conducted on the basis of a pre-announced schedule of operations with pre-defined frequency and maturity or may be conducted ad hoc to react to liquidity condition developments, e.g. the collection of fixed-term deposits may be conducted on the last day of a reserve maintenance period to counter liquidity imbalances which may have accumulated since the allotment of the last main refinancing operation; - (c) is executed by means of quick tender procedures, unless it is decided by the ECB to conduct the specific operation by means of a standard tender procedure, in the light of specific monetary policy considerations or in order to react to market conditions; - (d) is executed by the Bank, without prejudice to Article 45(3). - 7.
+- (b) may be conducted on the basis of a pre-announced schedule of operations with pre-defined frequency and maturity or may be conducted ad hoc to react to liquidity condition developments, e.g. the collection of fixed-term deposits may be conducted on the last day of a reserve maintenance period to counter liquidity imbalances which may have accumulated since the allotment of the last main refinancing operation; - (c) is executed by means of quick tender procedures, unless it is decided by the ECB to conduct the specific operation by means of a standard tender procedure, in the light of specific monetary policy considerations or in order to react to market conditions; - (d) is executed by the Bank. - 7.
 Counterparties participating in the collection of fixed term deposits shall be subject to the eligibility criteria as laid down in Part Three, depending on the applicable procedure for the relevant operation.

-Article 13 Issuance of ECB debt certificates
+Issuance of ECB debt certificates

 - 1. ECB debt certificates constitute a debt obligation of the ECB in relation to the certificate holder. - 2.
-ECB debt certificates shall be issued and held in book-entry form in securities depositories in Member States whose currency is the euro. - 3.
-The ECB shall not impose any restrictions on the transferability of ECB debt certificates. - 4.
+ECB debt certificates shall be issued in book-entry form in a securities depository in a Member State whose currency is the euro.
+They shall be held in book-entry form. - The ECB shall not impose any restrictions on the transferability of ECB debt certificates. - 4.
 The ECB may issue ECB debt certificates at: - (a) a discounted issue amount that is below the nominal amount; or - (b) an amount above the nominal amount, which are to be redeemed at maturity at a nominal amount.